EthiliSundaravel/w5_csdd_1008_fall24/README.md

 ## Installation and Running

 ### Prerequisites:
-- Go version 1.23 installed on your machine.
+- Go version 1.23 installed.

 ### Running the server:
 1. Clone the repository or copy the `main.go` file.